pycommute.expression

 class pycommute.expression.ExpressionC

-Polynomial in quantum-mechanical operators with complex coefficients
+Polynomial in quantum-mechanical operators with complex coefficients.

 __add__(*args, **kwargs)